- By teaming with Biomechanical Services, we are able to offer the most comprehensive custom orthotic services available

 ARE CUSTOM ORTHOTICS A “CRUTCH?”

 Often clients are worried that by wearing orthotics they are creating a “crutch” or a false support for their foot or body.
 It is important to note that when a foot presents with a structural deformity, the body must compensate to get the foot flat on the ground.
 Those compensations can be very limiting and often are associated with non-foot injuries up or down the chain.
-An orthotic can be looked at similar to wearing glasses.
-The eye has a biomechanical deficit that is being corrected to normal by an external device.
-The orthotic operates in the same way allowing the foot, the first part of our body to touch the ground in function/walking (gait), to go through normal sequencing, speed, distance, and mechanical form.
+An orthotic can be looked at similar to wearing glasses — the eye has a biomechanical deficit that is being corrected to normal by an external device.
+The orthotic operates in the same way allowing the foot, the first part of the body to touch the ground in function/walking (gait), to go through normal sequencing, speed, distance, and mechanical form.
 This allows the rest of the body to engage in normal motion and function.

 CAN I USE MY INSURANCE?

-Unfortunately no. This is a fee for service that we offer our clients and the community due to our specialty and biomechanical expertise.
+We do not accept health insurance for custom orthotics.
+This is a fee for service that we offer our clients and the community due to our specialty and biomechanical expertise.

 1. Once you are casted, your orthotics will take approximately 2-3 weeks to be produced, shipped and received.
 At that time, our Front Office team will call to inform you that they have arrived.
 You may opt to stop by and pick them up at your convenience or schedule a time for the casting therapist to do a fitting to ensure they fit properly.2.
 Once you receive your orthotics, we recommend that you gradually begin to wear the new insoles as your body will need time to adjust.
 Please follow the timeline below to ensure your comfort: